On determinantal point processes with nonsymmetric kernels: Application to the simulation of attractive couplings of repulsive DPPs

-In order to have positive cross correlations we thus need to assume that at least $M_{i,i}N_{i,i}\leq 0$ for all $i\in [n]$.
-One natural way of doing it is to take $M=-N^T$ which corresponds to the setting of Proposition \ref{prop: Block_sign_alternate}.
-Although, the kernel of the most attractive coupling of DPPs presented in Proposition \ref{prop: identical_coupling} does not have this shape and in simulations we were only able to use such kernels to generate DPP coupling with barely any attraction.
-Another natural way of constructing positive cross correlations is to take $M$ (resp. $N$) to be a symmetric positive (resp. negative) semidefinite matrix.
-By additionally assuming that $M, N$ and $K$ commute, and are therefore simultaneously diagonalizable, and then using Proposition \ref{prop: perturb_half_identity} we can choose $M$ and $N$ such that $\mathbb{K}$ is a DPP kernel with the following result.
+In order to have positive cross correlations we thus need to assume at minimum that $A_{i,i}B_{i,i}\leq 0$ for all $i\in [n]$.
+A natural way of satisfying this assumption is to take $A=-B^T$ although Proposition \ref{prop: Particle_Hole} gives

+Thus, the distribution of $(X_1, X_2^c)$ is a DPP with a symmetric kernel and we recover a well known setting \cite{Gourieroux}.
+Unfortunately, this setting is too restrictive.
+It does not cover the couplings presented in Proposition \ref{prop: identical_coupling} and when using it in our simulations we were only able to use such kernels to generate DPP couplings with barely any attraction.
+Another natural way of constructing positive cross correlations is to take $A$ (resp. $B$) to be a symmetric positive (resp. negative) matrix.
+By additionally assuming that $A, B$ and $K$ commute, and are therefore simultaneously diagonalizable, and then using Proposition \ref{prop: perturb_half_identity} we can choose $A$ and $B$ such that $\mathbb{K}$ is a DPP kernel with the following result.